PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 `469 passed in 19.78s`, plus the branch-changed broad related suite with `1421 passed in 24.65s`.

+The second of three direct dual-statistics InstanceNorm residual/add/resize calls now retains its existing one-counter dictionary as `_very_late_instancenorm_dualstats_stats`.
+It remains between the captured very-late residual/Mul/Concat result and singleton consecutive-Reshape cluster.
+The first terminal call remains raw, the third keeps its pre-terminal target, and the nested convergence call continues to consume its counter.
+The retained value has no consumer and adds no graph work.

+The broad gate exposed one stale singleton-boundary test that required its predecessor to be an expression.
+That contract now requires the intentional assignment and exact target instead; the singleton implementation and its other boundaries are unchanged.
+The focused gate including that module passes `686 passed in 20.88s`, and the branch-changed broad related suite passes `1422 passed in 24.93s`.

 Focused Ruff, Python bytecode compilation, and `git diff --check` also pass.
 These results are contract and orchestration tests; they do not claim a new full model-corpus run for this observation and accounting unit.